antoniotorone/Love-At-First-Bite/README.md

 ## Love At First Bite

 Interactive website application where the main purpose is to share data and achieve the function CRUD.
-Bright and friendly website with the ability to register, become a user and create, edit, delete and share personal recipes with the Wesite community.
+Bright and friendly website with the ability to register, become a user and create, edit, delete and share personal recipes with the Website community.
 The ability to connect any recipe and increase interest and passion for cooking.

 <h2 align="center"><img src="https://res.cloudinary.com/anto8913/image/upload/v1629024722/3rd%20milestone/responsive_uqsqid.jpg"></h2>